 The price tag on a purebred Japanese bobtail cat from a breeder might seem intimidating, but once you know the background story and about the lovable personality of these sweet cats, you might just be ready to whip out your wallet and adopt one.

-Their upkeep might not be any more special than your typical domesticated cat, but, what they lack in physical needs they sure do make up for in personality.
+When it comes to cat care, their upkeep might not be any more special than your typical domesticated cat, but, what they lack in physical needs they sure do make up for in personality.
 Overall the Japanese bobtail cat is an easy-going breed that doesn’t need much if any, special upkeep.
 Just food, a comfy place to sleep, and lots of love and attention.
 This energetic, intelligent, and affectionate cat would make a great addition to any home.